insightjob/insightjob.github.io/README.md

 	Chadz - Master Of Softwear/Bsc in Electronic & Comp Sci Victoria University Liang -  Data Analyst ACC
 	Julian - Data Analyst Flux Federation

+# Problem?
+New Zealand has some pretty bad child oral health stats Number of kids with cavities has dropped (75% to 50%) But the those affected are having greater consequences...

 # Outcome / Goal:
 Find a way to leverage social media alongside routinely collect government datasets to help address this health problem.